Shimakh/AWS-configuration/README.md

 We can copy the token and paste it to the password spot.

 Finally our Jupyter Notebook is ready to use.

+##Budget for using 3 EC2 for 3 months##

+The charge for 3 EC2 instances at the same time for a month with Windows as the operating system and T2.micro as Instance type comes to 25.83$.
+And the total for 3 months will be 77.49